unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Function
 {: .label }

 Customize the look & feel of the selected facets block by returning your custom HTML string from this function.
-This function gets 2 parameters: the selected facet complete block and the selected facet value.
+This function receives 2 parameters:
+the selected facet complete block and the selected facet value.

 ### Default Value
 {: .no_toc }